 - don’t click on a link; open an attachment or download a file if in doubt.

-Ensure your digital identity, such as your my Ovid, is secure.
-Your digital identity is unique to you and shouldn’t be shared, as this will enable others access to your data across services such as tax and health.
+Ensure the security of your digital identity, such as my Ovid.
+Your digital identity is personal to you and should not be shared because it will give others access to your information in areas like tax and health.

-If you suspect your TFN or ABN has been stolen, misused or compromised, phone the ATO’s Client Identity Support Centre on 1800 467 033 between 8.00 am and 6.00 pm Monday – Friday.
-They can investigate and place additional protective measures on your account.
+If you believe your TFN or ABN has been stolen, abused, or compromised, call the ATO’s Client Identity Support Centre at 1800 467 033 Monday through Friday between 8 a.m. and 6 p.m.
+They can look into your account and put additional safeguards in place.

-If you think someone accessed your myGov account, including your linked ATO services, without your permission, phone the ATO on 13 28 61, between 8.00 am and 6.00 pm, Monday to Friday.
+If you believe someone has accessed your myGov account without your permission, including your associated ATO services, call the ATO at 13 28 61 between 8 a.m. and 6 p.m., Monday through Friday.

-If you think someone has inappropriately accessed your personal information in myGovID, report this immediately – phone the ATO on 1300 287 539 (select option 2) between 8.00 am and 6.00pm AEST Monday to Friday.
+If you believe someone has accessed your personal information in myGovID without your permission, call the ATO at 1300 287 539 (option 2) between 8 a.m. and 6 p.m.
+AEST Monday to Friday.